 Parents withdrawing their child for any reason during the year should provide a 30 day written notice.
-Security deposits will be returned, assuming there are no outstanding debts, only if parents give the 30 day written notice.
 Tuition will continue to be assessed throughout this period.
 A full month's tuition will be due for any portion of a month enrolled before withdrawal.
 Tuition is not pro-rated.